vignesharavind/my_academic_website/index.md

 author_profile: true
 ---

-I am a professor at the Department at the University.
+I am a Postdoc in the Department of Cell Biology at the University of Virginia.

 My research interests include:

-- Statistics
+-Particle Image Velocimetry
+-Image Processing
+-Solid Mechanics
+-Statistics
-- Machine learning
+-Machine learning
+-Deep Learning